uxiyon/pianochords/README.md

 ```

 ### Export to PNG
 You may prefer to have bitmap images instead of svg files.
-For this reason it is possible to export the result SVG file to PNG raster image with `-e` (`--export`) option
+For this reason it is possible to export the result SVG file to PNG raster image with `--export` (`-e`) option
 ```
-printchord --export -c "C E G B"
+showchord --export -c "C E G B"
 ```
 This example produces automatically SVG (`C-E-G-B.svg`) and PNG (`C-E-G-B.png`) files: